sisinflab/LHider/README.md

 # Enhancing Utility in Differentially Private Recommendation Data Release via Exponential Mechanism
-This is the official repository for the paper *Enhancing Utility in Differentially Private Recommendation Data Release with Exponential Mechanism* currently under review.
+This is the official repository for the paper *Enhancing Utility in Differentially Private Recommendation Data Release with Exponential Mechanism* accepted for publication at ECIR 2025.

 The recommenders' training and evaluation procedures have been developed on the reproducibility framework **Elliot**,